 This series was completed from photographs taken at Dunedin’s Natural History Collection, New Zealand.
 It is a unique collection well worth visiting.

-Those that I guard, I do not love.”
+“Those that I fought, I do not hate Those that I guard, I do not love.”

 – W. B. Yeats, An Irish Airman Foresees his Death, 1918